devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/run_sections_reference.rst

 If an unexpected error happens in a command runner, then this command runner *raises exception*.
 This means that execution of the current section is immediately terminated - in fact, the whole assistant run is terminated at that moment.
-In terminology terms, this is called *raising exception* even for a run section.
-As of version 0.10.0, there is no way to recover from these errors, but it may be added in future versions.
+In terminology terms, this is called *raising exception*.
+Since version 0.11.0, it is possible to :ref:`catch exceptions <catching_exceptions_ref>`.

-For command line execution of DevAssistant, raising exception means ending DevAssistant with non-zero return code immediately.
+For command line execution of DevAssistant, raising exception without catching it means ending DevAssistant with non-zero return code immediately.
 In GUI, this means ending the execution of an assistant, but keeping the GUI running.

 .. _variables_ctxt_ref: